gtt-project/redmine_gtt_fiware/doc/broker_scripts.md

 - `BROKER_URL`: The base URL for your Orion Context Broker.
 Defaults to `http://app.local:1026` if not set.
+- `BROKER_TOKEN`: The bearer token for authentication.
+If provided, it will be used in the `Authorization` header for the requests.

 **Note:** This script does not require any arguments.
-Make sure to set the `BROKER_URL` environment variable to your context broker URL before running this script.
+Make sure to set the `BROKER_URL` and `BROKER_TOKEN` (optional) environment variables to your context broker URL and authentication token respectively before running this script.

 To prepend an environment variable to a command in the terminal, you can do so like this: